-- 7. Reunification during an evacuation: If the school must be evacuated, we will attempt to send a mass communication using the normal methods (one call now or an e-mail blast).
+- Reunification during an evacuation: If the school must be evacuated, we will attempt to send a mass communication using the normal methods (one call now or an email blast).
 Most likely, in the event of an evacuation, city authorities (police, fire departments, etc.) will be providing direction.
-Please remember that during the reunification process you will be required to check out your child in an orderly fashion and provide valid identification. - 8.
-Contact information: It is important that you provide the school with written documentation in the event of a change in address, phone numbers, or emails as soon as they occur.
-This is required under your Tuition Agreement and is a critical part of our emergency preparedness. - 9.
-Supervising your child at drop off and pickup: Please remember to actively supervise your child before drop off and after pickup, especially when you are talking to other adults.
-It is very easy for children to slip out of the exterior doors or out on to the road if you are not paying close attention!
-You are fully responsible for your child once you have picked up your child, or another child from the classroom, and they deserve your full attention! - 10.
-Children accompanying parents: If your child has an older sibling who accompanies you at drop-off or pick-up time, you may not leave that child in the lobby as the Front Desk staff cannot supervise that child.
+Please remember that during the reunification process you will be required to check out your child in an orderly fashion and provide valid identification. - Contact information: It is important that you provide the school with written documentation in the event of a change in address, phone numbers, or emails as soon as they occur.
+This can also be done on MyProcare.com.
+This is required under your Tuition Agreement and is a critical part of our emergency preparedness. - Supervising your child at drop off and pickup: Please remember to actively supervise your child before dropping off and after pickup, especially when you are talking to other adults.
+You are fully responsible for your child once you have picked up your child or another child, and they deserve your full attention! - Children accompanying parents: If your child has an older sibling who accompanies you at drop-off or pick-up time, you may not leave that child in the parking lot unattended or in the lobby as the Front Desk staff cannot supervise that child.
 In addition, we have instructed teachers not to release a child to an older sibling - parents must pick up their children.